11 Favorite Breakfast & Brunch Places in Tallinn I Actually Recommend

 tasty breakfast in Tallinn

-Traditional Estonian breakfast there
+Traditional Estonian breakfast

 The selection of pastries changes often (sweet and savory), so there is always something new to try.